 Step 15.
 Spread a layer of dulce de leche and sprinkle with medium-sized crushed meringue (photo 1).

 Step 16.
-Place the second layer of the cake, and press it down gently but firmly with your hands to make sure it sticks to the first layer.
-Soak it with the syrup.
+Place the second layer of the cake on top and press it down gently but firmly with your hands to make sure it sticks to the first layer.
+Soak it in the syrup.

 Step 17.
 Spread ⅓ of the Chantilly cream and place the diced peaches (photo 2), reserving a small amount for decorating.